akshay-rajan/S2/ADBMS/QUESTIONS.md

 7. The regions table stores the data of regions such as Asia, Europe, America, and the Middle East and Africa.
 The countries are grouped into regions.

 I .
-WRITE QUERIES IN MYSQL TO DO THE FOLLOWING :
+WRITE QUERIES IN MYSQL TO DO THE FOLLOWING:
-DDL COMMANDS
 1. Design and create database which consists of above seven tables.
 2. Rename Departments table to Dept.
 3. Modify Column Salary from int to smallint
 4. Add Commission column to the Employees table.

-DML COMMANDS
-5. Enter following queries to insert values in Employees table.
+5. Enter the given queries to insert values in Employees table.

 [Solution](./exercise1.sql)